paskal/blog/content/post/2021/year-of-sre-work-on-bitrix/index.md

 1. [Big problems on a small scale](/2020/small-forms/)

-2. A year of SRE work on a small Bitrix site (this post)
+1. A year of SRE work on a small Bitrix site (this post)

 I picked up responsibility for my father's website commercial and technical success the last summer.
 With Site Reliability Engineer the website should get decent monitoring, become maintenance-free and blazingly fast, and ultimately receive plenty of new customers, right?
 Kind of, but it takes time and a lot of effort, as I learned over the last year.

 ## Site speed

-I assumed that Nginx + php-fpm instead of Apache, [Nginx PageSpeed mod](https://github.com/apache/incubator-pagespeed-ng) and upgrading PHP version alongside checking the code for possible JS optimisations should speed the site up.
+I assumed that replacing Apache with Nginx + php-fpm, enabling [Nginx PageSpeed mod](https://github.com/apache/incubator-pagespeed-ng) and upgrading PHP version alongside checking the code for possible JS optimisations should speed the site up.
 The page readiness time graph below shows that part of the assumptions had the effect opposite to the desired one.

 ![DOM load time from July 2020 to July 2021, 50th percentile](DOM_load_time_July_2020_to_2021_50th_percentile.png)